melottesara/covid19-vaccine-hesitancy/readme.md

 # Predicting Covid-19 Vaccine Hesitancy
-This is the official repository associated with the paper "Predicting Zip Code-Level Vaccine Hesitancy in US Metropolitan Areas Using Machine Learning Models on Public Tweets".
+This is the official repository associated with the paper [Predicting Zip Code-Level Vaccine Hesitancy in US Metropolitan Areas Using Machine Learning Models on Public Tweets](https://arxiv.org/pdf/2108.01699.pdf).

 ## Setup
 Required languages and libraries: